Signed in as:

 Public participation in the redistricting process is crucial.
-You can watch the Redistricting Task Force's public meetings to better understand the effect redistricting has on your community.
+You can attend the Redistricting Task Force's meetings to share your feedback and better understand the effect redistricting has on your community.

-During these meetings, you can also give public comment to share your ideas and feedback.
+During these meetings, you can give public comment to share your ideas and feedback.
 You can speak up in support of a more fair, equitable, transparent, and accessible local redistricting process.
-There will be specific meetings during which you can share the story of your community of interest and draw your community map.
+There are specific meeting agenda items during which you can share your community of interest, and other agenda items for sharing your mapping feedback.

 You can also help other people in your community understand what redistricting is and why it matters.
 Come to a LWVSF event, watch videos of our previous events, volunteer, or email us to discuss having one of our knowledgeable volunteers talk to your community group about redistricting.

 You, your neighbors, and your community can join us in working toward fair maps.

 Learn what a community of interest is, why it can help you get fair representation in government, and how to define yours during the redistricting process.
 With speaker Jonathan Mehta Stein, executive director of California Common Cause.

 Discover how you and your community can participate in the city's redistricting process.
 With guests Helen Hutchison, redistricting lead for LWV of California, and Eric McDonnell, chair of the 2011–2012 San Francisco Redistricting Task Force.